openshift/enhancements/enhancements/machine-health-checking.md

 ## Alternatives

-Decoupling the administrator-defined short-circuiting logic.
+Considered to bake this functionality into machineSets.
+This was discarded as different controllers than a machineSet could be owning the targeted machines.
+For those cases as a user you still want to benefit from automated node remediation.

+Considered allowing to target machineSets instead of using a label selector.
+This was discarded because of the reason above.
+Also there might be upper level controllers doing things that the MHC does not need to account for, e.g machineDeployment flipping machineSets for a rolling update.
+Therefore considering machines and label selectors as the fundamental operational entity results in a good and convenient level of flexibility and decoupling from other controllers.

+Considered a more strict short-circuiting mechanisim (currently feature gated) decoupled from the machine health checker i.e machine disruption budget analogous to pod disruption budget.
+This was discarded because it added an non justified level of complexity and additional API CRDs.
+Instead we opt for a simpler approach and will consider more concrete feature requests that requires additional complexity based on real use feedback.
-Separate MachineDisruptionBudget resource.
-Similar to a PodDisruptionBudget, this resource simply targets a set of machines with a label selector and continuously records status information on the readiness of the targets.
+This would introduce a MachineDisruptionBudget resource.
+This resource simply targets a set of machines with a label selector and continuously records status information on the readiness of the targets.
 It includes thresholds similar to the maxUnavailable option above, and provides an at-a-glance view of whether the targets are at that limit or not.

 Example: